Jake Inglis: Canada

 In the summer of 2012, he returned to Canada to play in the Southern Ontario-based Canadian Soccer League with SC Waterloo Region.
-He re-joined Waterloo for the 2013 season.
+He rejoined Waterloo for the 2013 season.
 In his second season in the Canadian circuit, he helped Waterloo secure a playoff berth in the league's first division.
 Waterloo's opponents in the opening round were Brampton City United, which they advanced to the next round.
 The club advanced to the championship final by defeating Toronto Croatia in the following round.
 Inglis participated in the championship match, where Waterloo defeated Kingston FC for the title.

 In 2014, he re-signed with Waterloo for a two-year contract.
 He helped Waterloo secure another playoff berth throughout the 2014 campaign.
 The club's playoff journey concluded in the preliminary round after a defeat by Toronto Croatia.
 His final season with Waterloo was in 2015.
 He aided the club by securing their third consecutive postseason berth.
 In the playoff quarterfinal round, Waterloo defeated Toronto Atomic.
 Waterloo qualified for the championship final by eliminating the Serbian White Eagles.
 In the finals, they were defeated by Toronto Croatia.